Insights & Trends CX Contact Center

 16. Call availability

-Call availability refers to the amount of time agents are available to take calls, as opposed to being occupied with a different call or other tasks.
-The time agents use to fill out paperwork, take on administrative tasks, and perform other duties isn’t taken into account when calculating call availability.
+Call availability refers to the time agents are available to take calls, as opposed to being occupied with another call or other tasks.
+The time agents spend filling out paperwork, handling administrative tasks, and performing other duties isn’t factored into call availability calculations.

 Tip to improve call availability: Align staffing with call volume patterns, scheduling additional agents during peak times.